Dqy719/dqy719.github.io/_portfolio/crm-persona-classification.md

 *Illustrative row; not real contact data.*

-The information the sales team needed to know — that Jeff belongs in the IT / Security persona and should therefore be handled differently from someone in Sales Executive / CRO — was implicit in the title but never made explicit in the field that the rest of the workflow depended on.
+The information the sales team needed to know - that Jeff belongs in the IT / Security persona and should therefore be handled differently from someone in Sales Executive / CRO - was implicit in the title but never made explicit in the field that the rest of the workflow depended on.
 Multiply this by several thousand rows and the persona column becomes the bottleneck that everything downstream is quietly waiting on.

 The CRM’s job-title data was messy and inconsistent.
 The same role could appear in several formats, while broad terms such as “president,” “data,” or “AI” could mean different things depending on context.
 Some fields were also blank, corrupted, or filled with placeholder text.
 As a result, simple keyword matching was not reliable.
 So the real problem is not lookup.
 It is normalizing inconsistent surface forms, disambiguating words by their local context, and controlling for ambiguity, before any classification can happen.
-Simple keyword matching, in short, was not reliable — the titles had to be normalized and processed with context-aware rules before a persona could be assigned.
+Simple keyword matching, in short, was not reliable - the titles had to be normalized and processed with context-aware rules before a persona could be assigned.

-## Two-Stage Architecture: Rules First, LLM for the Residual

 ## Two-Stage Architecture: Rules First, LLM for the Residual